What are the Science and Engineering Investigation Awards?

 The Science and Engineering Investigation Awards include the categories: Physical Sciences, Health and Wellbeing, Engineering, Agricultural Science, and, Environment and Marine Science.

-The Science and Engineering Investigation Awards are generously supported by the Tasmanian Women in Agriculture state-wide and the BIG Committee in the Northwest.
+The Science and Engineering Investigation Awards are generously supported statewide by the Tasmanian Women in Agriculture and locally by a number of businesses and community organisations.

 Participating in the Awards not only provides an opportunity for actively learning about science inquiry and engineering design in real life contexts, but also for gaining valuable life skills in reasoning, communication, presentation, project planning and delivery, and team work.